Automating Regression Testing with Cypress and GitHub Actions

 - Wait until the server responds.

-- Invoke Cypress Action to run only the regression specs.
+- Run Cypress Action against only the regression specs.

 - Upload artifacts (videos, screenshots) on failure for debugging.